UPDATE: CORONAVIRUS (COVID-19)

 Amidst concerns surrounding the coronavirus (COVID-19), we want to let you know how First Baptist Arlington is responding.

 As a church, we are committed to find solutions that will enable us to gather on our campus as soon as possible.
-However, for now First Baptist Arlington will not hold worship services or Bible study on our campus until further notice.
-We are offering a robust online offering while we are apart and are grateful for all God is doing during this time.
+We are offering a robust online offering while we are apart and are grateful for all God is doing during this time, and we are now holding limited attendance worship services.
 We are constantly monitoring governmental requirements and medical advice, and will let you know of changes in our policies when we feel we can both follow governmental instructions as well as do our best to protect our physical health.

 Here are a few frequently asked questions to help us as we respond to Covid-19.